The Colour Purple

 So you may think.
 But I stand by my theory, and I will write an email to Nicolas’s cycling club with a picture of the bike, to see if my suspicions prove correct.
-Anyhow, if its his dad’s or not, this bike was a custom build and may have been ridden in amateur races, but I’m thinking not.
+Anyhow, if it is his dad’s bike or not, this machine was a custom build and may have been ridden in amateur races, but I’m thinking not.
 The great condition of the tubes and the near perfection of the paint tells a different story.
 I think this bike has been scarcely ridden, carefully stored, used for casual outings in the French countryside.
 Bikes that have been raced are always banged up more.
 The finish on the paint is like new, and that’s no exaggeration.

 The Good, the Bad and the Ugly..

 Now I love Campagnolo, its history and its hallowed place in the world of professional cycling.
 They used to say that Campagnolo components would be passed down through generations of family members because of their quality and longevity.
 So what went wrong here?
 The graphite finish on this Athena crank and as well as on calipers has cracked and peeled off.
-Hmmm..I’m not sure the company executed this series of components with the same quality of production.
+Hmmm..I’m not sure the company executed this series of components with the same vision of lasting service.
 Basically, the cosmetic finish, the “graphite”, is like a thin plastic layer that has peeled away and fallen off the metal.
 Underneath this thin final layer is just the raw aluminium moulding, slowly turning to powder and ugly as hell.
 As I cleaned the crankset, the finish just, well…fell off.